-- Programming through Game Design: Students will create interactive games using a variety of software including Game Maker and other emerging online software.
-The will master the essential concepts and skills of programming. - 2.
-Global project: Students make use of various information systems to collaborate with other students around the globe to produce a multimedia artefact or an e-book.
+Programming through Game Design: Students will create interactive games using a variety of software including Game Maker and other emerging online software.
+The will matter

+Maker and other emerging online software.
+The will master the essential concepts and skills of programming.

+2. Global project: Students make use of various information systems to collaborate with other students around the globe to produce a multimedia artefact or an e-book.